Full Moon in February 2026: Snow Moon

 When is the Full Moon in February 2026?

-This month, the Moon will reach its full phase on Sunday, February 1, 22:09 GMT.
+This month, the Moon will reach its full phase on Sunday, February 1, 22:09 GMT (5:09 p.m.
+EST).
 Remember that you don’t really need to know the exact time of this event to enjoy it, as the Moon will appear full on the nights around February 1.
-See exactly how the illumination of the lunar disc changes from day to day in the Sky Tonight app, using the Moon tab in the calendar.
+See exactly how the illumination of the lunar disc changes from day to day in the Sky Tonight app, using the Moon tab in the Calendar.
+Watch our video tutorial to learn how to use the Calendar in Sky Tonight.

 What time does the Full Moon rise?

-The time of moonrise varies for different locations.
-To learn the exact time for the place you’re currently in, use Sky Tonight.
+To learn the precise moonrise time for where you are, use the Sky Tonight app.
 Open the app, tap the Magnifier icon, type “Moon” in the search field, and tap the corresponding search result.
 On the Figures tab, you’ll find info on the Moon’s current phase, visual magnitude, and illumination.
 On the Events tab, you can see the list of upcoming astronomical events related to the Moon, including the rise and set times.

 February New Moon Brings an Annular Solar Eclipse & the Lunar New Year